 On February 23, 2021, the Board of Directors of Ayala Land approved the merger of the Company and its listed subsidiary, CHI as well as its other subsidiaries, AiO, ASCVC and CBDI, with Ayala Land as the surviving entity.
 Ayala Land has a 71.1% stake in CHI.
 ASCVC is Ayala Land's wholly-owned subsidiary, while AiO is a wholly-owned subsidiary of CHI.
 CBDI is 55% owned by CHI and 45% owned by ALI.
 The merger is an internal restructuring as well as a consolidation of Ayala Land's Cebu portfolio under one listed entity.
 The merger is expected to result in operational synergies, efficient funds management and simplified reporting to government agencies.
-The plan of merger was executed on April 5, 2021.
+The plan of merger was executed on April 5, 2021, and the articles of merger was executed on April 28, 2021..

-On February 26, 2021 Ayala Land completed the sale of the shares of White Knight Holdings, Inc. in Mercado General Hospital, Inc. to Healthway Phillippines, Inc. White Knight Holdings, Inc., a whollyowned subsidiary of Ayala Land, entered into a Share Purchase Agreement with Healthway Phillippines, Inc., a wholly-owned subsidiary of Ayala Healthcare Holdings, Inc. to sell the former's 39.20% share in the outstanding capital stock of Mercado General Hospital, Inc., the holding company for the QualiMed healthcare network of hospitals and clinics.
+On February 26, 2021 Ayala Land completed the sale of the shares of White Knight Holdings, Inc. in Mercado General Hospital, Inc. to Healthway Philippines, Inc. White Knight Holdings, Inc., a wholly-owned subsidiary of Ayala Land, entered into a Share Purchase Agreement with Healthway Philippines, Inc., a wholly-owned subsidiary of Ayala Healthcare Holdings, Inc. to sell the former's 39.20% share in the outstanding capital stock of Mercado General Hospital, Inc., the holding company for the QualiMed healthcare network of hospitals and clinics.